tinkerbell/smee/README.md

 docker compose down  # stop the network & containers
 ```

-Alternatively you can manually run Smee by itself.
+Alternatively Smee can be run by itself.
 It requires a few
 flags or environment variables for configuration.

 `test/hardware.yaml` should be safe enough for most developers to